OUR ANIMALS

 Nursing cows are cows that have calved and started milk production.
 They are then allowed to walk with the calves for a period of time before they are separated.
 Nursing cows are most commonly used among meat cattle.

-On the farm there are p.t.d.
-2 nursing cows.
-This is the farm's first nursing cows, and they are of the breed Limousin.
-The breed has its origin in France, and the first animals came to Norway in the 1980s.
-The breed is typical as a nursing cow breed.
-This kind of meatproduction was new to the farm i 2021, and we look forward to the continuation of this exciting chapter!
+On the farm there are a small herd of nursing cows.
+They are of the breed Limousin and Angus.
+The Limousin has its origin in France, and the first animals came to Norway in the 1980s.
+The Angus has its origin in Skottland, and whas established in the 18th century- and are known world wide!
+They are typical breeds as a nursing cows.
+This kind of meatproduction was new to the farm i 2021.

 Poultry